42core-team/monorepo/wiki/basics.md

 Each tick, use various functions to make an informed decision what to do.
 Perform an action using one of the action functions.
 The next tick, you will be able to see the effects of these changes.

 > Don't be surprised if you move a unit, print it's position immediately afterwards and it hasn't changed yet - the next time your tick function gets called, it will have been updated.

+The next tick, if an action function failed for some reason, a red "Action Failure" will be logged into the terminal.
+These are there to help you debug. \
+They are almost always avoidable through doing the right checks in your code first.
+Keeping action failures to a minimum is highly recommended as it will prevent confusion if you ever encounter unintended behaviour.